 - If Windows is activated properly, you will see “The machine is permanently activated” dialog box.

-If Windows is not activated, you will see “Error: product key not found” message in the dialog box.
+If Windows is not activated, you will see the “Error: product key not found” message in the dialog box.

 That is all.
 It is that simple to check if Windows 10 is activated or not.
-If you like this article, you might also like to learn how to delete component store files to free up C drive space and how to change command prompt or PowerShell cursor size, color, and shape.
+If you like this article, you might also like to learn how to delete component store files to free up C drive space and change command prompt or PowerShell cursor size, color, and shape.